seanfisk/combootcha/SETUP.md

 #### Jettison

 This is licensed software that is installed using Homebrew.
 I purchased a license that has to be manually entered/activated.
 Don't get confused: I initially purchased Jettison from the Mac App Store, but bought a separate license when I found that the Mac App Store version isn't up-to-date.
-The license is stored in LastPass.
+The license is stored on my external hard drive.

 #### Disk Utility